carstenmaple/Standard-Operating-Procedures-for-Digital-Identity-Systems/README.md

 These SOPs are subject to further improvements and provides an approach to developing Trustworthy Digital Identity System.
 For suggestion and collaboration, please contact asheik@turing.ac.uk.

-# Sponsors
+# Sponsor
 This work is part of Trustworthy Digital Infrastructure for Identity Systems, funded by Bill and Melinda Gates Foundation.
+This work is executed in collaboration with MOSIP.